SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/Compatibility.rst

        print("An older compiler")
    #endif

+When you use Xcode 10.2 to build Swift 4 and Swift 4.2 code, most Swift 5 functionality is available.
+That said,
+the following changes are available only to Swift 5 code:

+- The ``try?`` expression doesn't introduce an extra level of optionality to expressions that already return optionals.
+- Large integer literal initialization expressions are inferred to be of the correct integer type.
+  For example, ``UInt64(0xffff_ffff_ffff_ffff)`` evaluates to the correct value rather than overflowing.

 A target written in Swift 5 can depend on a target that's written in Swift 4.2 or Swift 4,